-Set the desired temperature.
+Set the desired temperature using the up and down arrows.

 If the selected temperature is greater than the ambient temperature, the furnace will start.
 If the trailer is very cold, the furnace may overshoot the first cycles.
 Once the trailer interior begins to warm the temperature will balance out.